namiwang/wiki-flutter/README.md

 Wiki Flutter tends to be more than an elegant wikipedia reader.

-It's also an experimental app with the Flutter SDK.
+It's also an experimental app with the Flutter SDK, the Wikipedia's new RESTful API, integrating Firebase in Flutter, and HTML parsing and composing in Flutter.

 Feedback is most welcome.